Sanand: Economy

 Sanand is part of the dedicated Viramgam Special Investment Region of Gujarat.

 Located near the city of Ahmedabad, Sanand is about 70 kilometres (40 miles) from a recently rebuilt international airport.
 Sanand is linked to Ahmedabad and Kutch by state highway 17.
 The state highway 17 joins India's National Highway 8, part of the recently completed 4-lane Golden Quadrilateral highway linking Sanand to many of the major industrial, economic and cultural regions of India.
-Sanand is connected by a modern highway to Mundra Port, a fully operational and one of the fastest growing, recently expanded sea ports in southeast Asia.
+Sanand is connected by highway to Mundra Port, a fully operational and one of the fastest growing, recently expanded sea ports in southeast Asia.
 Sanand is about 350 kilometres (220 miles) from Mundra port.
 Sanand is also close to the proposed Dholera port and international airport.

-In addition to modern highways, Sanand-Viramgam has an operational broad gauge railway network connecting it to major industrial centres of Gujarat.
+In addition to highways, Sanand-Viramgam has an operational broad gauge railway network connecting it to major industrial centres of Gujarat.

-Sanand has become one of the booming entrepreneurial centres in India.
-Like industrial hubs in the developed countries and export centres in China, Sanand offers the following competitive incentives to companies seeking to set up operations within Sanand region: